cap-js-community/sap-afc-sdk/README.md

 - `cds add redis`

-Redis is used by event-queue, websocket and feature-toggle library to process events, distribute websocket messages and store feature toggles.
+Redis is used by `event-queue`, `websocket` and `feature-toggle-library` modules to process events, distribute websocket messages and store feature toggles.

-### HTTP files

-- `afc add http`

 ### Feature Toggles

 The Feature Toggle Library is used to control the execution of the Event Queue.
 It exposes endpoints to manage feature toggles.

-`GET /rest/feature/state()`: Read current feature toggle states
+`GET /rest/feature/state()`: Read current feature toggle state `POST /rest/feature/redisUpdate`: Update feature toggle state

-The `.http` file can be used to test the feature toggle endpoints.
+See `.http` files in [/http/toggles](./http/toggles) to call feature toggle endpoints.

-## MTX Tool (CF)
+## MTX Tool (CF only)

 The MTX Tool is used to manage the application lifecycle.
 It can be used to manage the application in Cloud Foundry.
 Details can be found at https://github.com/cap-js-community/mtx-tool.